Sunday, November 24, 2024

 That is what I attempt here, as much to benefit my mind and soul, as that of the reader.

 Sometimes loosely called Jansenism or Phariseesism or Fundamentalism, for lack of better terms.
-For me, I think Rigorism is best, least-triggering term.
+For me, I think Rigorism is the best, least-triggering term.
 It is a phenomenon already condemned by name by the Magisterium and traditional theology.

-That is not so much to say I myself am that person, but that we should be aware of Rigorism and how to detect it.
+That is not so much to say I myself am that person, but that we should be aware of Rigorism and learn how to detect it.

 One medicine for this, besides reading what Christ taught in the Gospels, is to read St. Thomas’ Treatise on Virtue, and everything to do with morality.
 He says all virtue stands in the middle between extremes, through the Via Media, or Middle Way.